iterative/dvc.org/content/docs/start/model-management/model-cicd.md

 It is useful to download model artifacts for example for local testing or for use in CICD workflows.
-With models versioned by DVC this can be done easily by using the `dvc artifact get` CLI command as follows
+With models versioned by DVC this can be done easily by using the `dvc artifacts get` CLI command as follows

 ```bash
 dvc artifacts get https://<path-to-my-git-forge-account>/example-get-started-experiments.git pool-segmentation